coinvista/coinvista/README.md

 How to use
 -----------
-* If you are viewing by category which is default, click on a block so see the coins on a category, and click on a coin, and scroll down to see more information about it.
+* If you are viewing by category which is default, click on a block so see the coins on a category, and then click on a coin, and scroll down to see more information about it.
 * Hovering over a block will give you live market data in a tooltip.
 Hovering over a coin gives you information about that coin, while hover over a category block will give you information about all the coins in that cateogry, with only numerical values like market cap, being a sum off the market caps for all coins in that category.

 How to run